-The clauses above allow for a different range of responses, including options of:

-- a) only enforcing removal or sanctions when possession represents an unacceptable level of risk or - b) b) requiring drugs to be removed from the building.

-Approach (a) will be the preferred option for all agencies trying to work with ongoing drug users.
+The clauses above allow for a different range of responses, including managing the ongoing presence of drugs on site, offering the person the choice of surrendering drugs, or removing drugs from the building.
+In high tolerance environments, managing the presence of drugs on site is the preferred option for agencies trying to work with ongoing drug users.